wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

 *   No person is liable as drawer, indorser, or acceptor of a bill unless he has signed it as such:

-    Provided that---
+    provided that---

-    *   (a) Where a person signs a bill in a trade or assumed name, he is liable thereon as if he had signed it in his own name:
+    *   (a) where a person signs a bill in a trade or assumed name, he is liable thereon as if he had signed it in his own name:

-    *   (b) The signature of the name of a firm is equivalent to the signature by the person so signing of the names of all persons liable as partners in that firm.
+    *   (b) the signature of the name of a firm is equivalent to the signature by the person so signing of the names of all persons liable as partners in that firm.

     Compare: 1883 No 8 s 23